StevenGallo/Sweet-Libs/README.md

 ###HOW IT HAPPENS

-Imagine you run twitter which is a micro-blogging service that allows users to post their opinions in 140 character messages
+Imagine you run a micro-blogging service that allows users to post their opinions in 140 character messages

 A hacker notices that the posts on your site are created using get requests meaning that all of the information is available in the url of the http request

 The hacker modifies the post creation url to include malicious data

-The hacker gets one of the users email addresses

-The hacker sends the user a tempting link pointing to the malicious url
+The hacker gets one of the users email addresses and sends the user a tempting link pointing to the malicious url

-The user clicks the link

-Your server interprets the request as the authenticated user writing post which is not what the user intended
+The user clicks the link and your server interprets the request as the authenticated user writing post which is not what the user intended

 The post is designed to draw other users in to click on it just like the first user